Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 Testing is done on the following machine:

 * Creality CR6-SE, modified with:
-    - a Creality ERA 1.1.0.3 motherboard
+    - a BTT SKR CR6 v1.0 motherboard
     - a direct drive Orbiter v1.5 extruder with Moons pancake motor
     - a Dragon HF hotend
+    - 0.9 deg Y-Axis motor
     - a PEI flexible magnetic sheet print bed
+    - bed converted to use linear rails
+    - BTT SFS 1.0 filament motion sensor

 ## Prerequisites
 For this DWIN_SET to work with your printer, you must also: